paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-We've added a `puts name.inspect` in the code, so now, let's compare what value we get for `name` when using Pry, versus the value we get inside the code with `puts`.
+Here, we've added a `puts name.inspect` in the code.<br />
+So now, let's compare what value we get for "`name`" when using Pry, versus the value we get inside the code with `puts`.

 ---
 [.background-color: #F0F0F0]